Macarena Corral, PsyD, LP, RYT-200

 Bilingual, Bicultural Psychologist

 Macarena is a licensed Clinical Psychologist who received her Doctorate in Clinical Psychology from the Minnesota School of Professional Psychology.
 In her clinical practice she provides a wide array of psychological and forensic evaluations, as well as individual therapy with children, adolescents, and adults.
-Macarena has 12 years of experience working with complex trauma, is certified as a TF-CBT therapist, and has trained in EMDR and trauma informed yoga.
+Macarena has 12 years of experience working with complex trauma, is certified as a Trauma Focused-Cognitive Behavioral Therapist (TF-CBT) and Trauma Center Trauma Sensitive Yoga (TCTSY) facilitator, and has trained in EMDR.
 She performs evaluations and therapy in both English and Spanish, and has expertise in immigration and other multicultural issues.

 Macarena’s approach to therapy focuses on enhancing a client’s strengths through collaboration and empowerment.
 She sees therapy as a cooperative effort that allows clients to develop insight and grow while navigating complex issues and fostering resiliency.
 Clients who work with Macarena can expect to learn new skills that they can take outside of the therapy room to make direct changes to the ways they live their life.